faraday-b/OS-Journal/Docs/week3.md

 ### Phase 3 Conclusion
 The applications were successfully installed and baseline metrics recorded.
 This data proves the Ubuntu server is a stable, optimized environment ready for the Phase 4 security implementation.

+By selecting Nginx and MariaDB, I have successfully minimized the system's idle resource footprint to just 1.2Gi of RAM.
+This deliberate choice to maintain a lightweight environment aligns with the sustainability goals of reducing data center energy demand as discussed by Masanet et al. [5].
+Keeping the OS lean ensures that hardware resources are not wasted on unnecessary background processes, thereby optimizing the overall energy efficiency of the virtualized environment.

 ---

 ## References